W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iv-this-need-not-be/index.md

 ::: details Commentary
 (1–3) These are very clear statements of the end of the ego, as well as Jesus’ statement that he is no different from us.
 The First Coming of Christ is not the birth of Jesus, but rather is the creation of the Sonship of which he is a part.
 It was then that the ego’s dream appeared to be born, necessitating the Atonement correction.
 When the Atonement is complete and the Sonship awakens from the dream, the Second Coming of Christ dawns.
 And Jesus is asking us to join in that process with him, which he “undertook to begin” ([T-1.III.1:1](/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/#1)) (Wapnick, AVI, p.228)

 (4) Jesus says he is in charge of the Atonement [T-1.III.1:1](/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/#1), and the teacher’s manual states that the Holy Spirit established Jesus as the leader of the plan of the Atonement ([C-6.2:2](/clarification/6-the-holy-spirit/#2)).
 The meaning here is the same.
 Moreover, again, his judgment clearly lacks the implication of punishment or attack that is central to the traditional view.
 Jesus’ judgment is simply that the separation never happened, and so our pain and suffering not only is not warranted, but is inherently nonexistent, its cause of sin having been undone.
-Thus we are ‘protected’ from the ego’s thought system by the truth of the Atonement.
+Thus we are “protected’ from the ego’s thought system by the truth of the Atonement.
 (Wapnick, AVI, p.228–229)
 :::
 {% endif %}